hujhax/austin-improv-wiki/List of Free Fringes.md

 known for this format, serious and dark.

 #### [[The Awkwards]]
-take their usual funny quirky tone, and let it have dark consequences.
+They take their usual funny quirky tone, and let it have dark consequences.

 #### [[In Our Prime]]
 Headliners